US federal agencies targeted by DOGE: National Nuclear Security Administration (NNSA)

+Nuclear Regulatory Commission (NRC)

+According to ProPublica, Nicholas Gallagher, a DOGE affiliate at the General Services Administration, was involved in conversations about overhauling environmental rules.

-Health and Human Services (HHS)
+Health and Human Services

-By February 5, 2025, DOGE gained access to financial systems at HHS.
+By February 5, 2025, DOGE gained access to financial systems at HHS (HHS).
 Systems accessed include the Healthcare Integrated General Ledger Accounting System (HIGLAS), which require privacy protections training under the Health Insurance Portability and Accountability Act (HIPAA).

 On March 3, HHS employees were told they could apply for early retirement over the next ten days.
 They were also instructed to comply with DOGE's emailed request to list their accomplishments from the past week, but to do so without revealing sensitive information.
 In mid-march, the staff responsible for the Medical Expenditure Panel Survey (MEPS) was told that at least 80% of them will be terminated.

+In March 2025, DOGE cancelled $877 million in HHS grants to the Texas Department of Health and $482 million in HHS grants to the Florida Department of Health.

 DOGE froze billions in healthcare grants in April, to review them under a program it called "Defend the spend".